GREEN BAY, WI

 INDOOR ENVIRONMENTAL QUALITY

-Considering the health and wellbeing of those working in the facility was of great importance to the FedEx Freight team.
+Considering the health and well-being of those working in the facility was of great importance to the FedEx Freight team.
 Strategies to improve air circulation in the dock areas coupled with HVAC zoning in the offices allow for greater thermal comfort.
 Enhanced interior lighting improves the ability of personnel to perform tasks effectively while enhancing safety.
 To protect personnel from fumes and contaminants, the project used a series of strategies from “no truck idling” to electric forklifts to source separation of exhaust streams to low-emitting materials.
-These investments will have daily impact on the lives of the team members serving FedEx Freight’s customer base.
+These investments will have a daily impact on the lives of the team members serving FedEx Freight’s customer base.

 COMMISSIONING